Cowardly Christians

 There is probably no cure for those who think that Sharia law is going to become the law of the land.
 Or that we can be Christian and deny help to those being killed, no matter what faith or race they are.
 Or that we can substitute a gesture for an action.

-However, there are the rest of us, those who cling to the spirit of a 2000-year of showing extravagant love without counting the cost.
+However, there are the rest of us, those who cling to the spirit of a 2000-year tradition of showing extravagant love without counting the cost.

 Keep in mind that Jesus did not go to the Sanhedrin and ask for a law.
 He went to the streets and then to the Cross.